earth-metabolome-initiative/emi-monorepo/data-structures/graph/README.md

 # Graph

-Basic graph traits and algorithms for graph manipulation.
+Basic graph traits and algorithms for graph processing and manipulation.